thienkimtranhoang/tp/docs/DeveloperGuide.md

 ![Command Class Diagram](images/Command_class.png)
 The command component
 * executes the user's command based on their parsed input from command line.
-* depends on `Income` and `ExpenseList` components to extract information of expense and income for execution
+* depends on `Income` and `ExpenseList` components to extract information of expense and income for execution.
+* hold the output messages which will be sent and displayed to user upon successful execution

 ### Storage
 __API__:`Storage.java`